tahamajs/Artificial_Intelligence_Projects/README.md

 - A comprehensive report detailing the implementation, results, and analysis is included in the `report.pdf` file.
 - The report covers all the tasks mentioned above, with visualizations and discussions on the outcomes of various models.

 ---

+# Coursework Assignment 5: Convolutional Neural Networks (CNNs) and Word Embeddings

+This coursework involves implementing and analyzing deep learning techniques, focusing on Convolutional Neural Networks (CNNs) and Word Embeddings.
+The assignment is divided into several key parts, each addressing different aspects of these technologies.

+## Part 1: Convolutional Neural Networks (CNNs)
+- **Introduction to CNNs**: Overview of Convolutional Neural Networks, highlighting their structure, including convolutional layers, pooling layers, and fully connected layers.
+The goal is to understand how CNNs can effectively process and extract features from images and other grid-like data.

+- **Implementation**: Students will implement CNNs using a given dataset.
+The focus will be on designing the architecture, selecting appropriate activation functions, and understanding the role of different layers, such as convolutional and pooling layers.
+Students will also explore hyperparameter tuning to optimize network performance.

+## Part 2: Word Embeddings
+- **Word2Vec and GloVe**: Introduction to word embedding techniques such as Word2Vec and GloVe, which transform words into dense vector representations.
+These embeddings capture semantic relationships between words, allowing similar words to have similar vector representations.

+- **Implementation of Word Embeddings**: Students will use pre-trained Word2Vec or GloVe models to extract word vectors and analyze their effectiveness in capturing semantic similarities.
+The task includes implementing these embeddings and evaluating their performance in various NLP tasks.

+## Part 3: Text Classification with CNNs
+- **Building a CNN for Text Classification**: Application of CNNs to text classification tasks using word embeddings as input.
+The focus is on designing the CNN architecture suitable for processing text data, tuning the context window size, and experimenting with different hyperparameters.

+- **Model Training and Evaluation**: Students will train the CNN model on the given dataset, evaluate its performance using metrics such as accuracy, precision, recall, and F1-score, and visualize the training process through loss and accuracy curves.

+## Part 4: Regularization Techniques
+- **Addressing Overfitting**: Exploration of regularization techniques like Dropout and Batch Normalization to prevent overfitting in deep neural networks.
+Students will implement these techniques within their CNN models and analyze their impact on the model's generalization ability.

+- **Performance Analysis**: The final part involves comparing models with and without regularization techniques, analyzing the results, and providing a detailed report on the findings.

+---